On the geometry of Stein variational gradient descent: Second order calculus for SVGD

 \begin{remark}[Different scalings for SVGD and overdamped Langevin] It is important to note that comparing the convergence properties for the Stein PDE \eqref{eq:Stein pde} and the Fokker-Planck equation does not straightforwardly lead to any conclusions about the associated algorithms, as the Fokker-Planck equation arises from a different scaling.
 Indeed, consider $N$ independent particles moving according to

-where $(W_t^i)_{t \ge 0}$ denote mutually independent standard Brownian motions.
+where $(W_t^i)_{t \ge 0}$ denote independent standard Brownian motions.
 By arguments similar to those used in the proof of Proposition \ref{prop:mean field limit} it is possible to show that the associated empirical measure $\rho_t^N = \frac{1}{N} \sum_{i=1}^N \delta_{X_t^i}$ converges towards the solution of the Fokker-Planck equation

 Notice that the interacting system \eqref{eq:noisy_stein_coordinate} contains an additional factor of $\frac{1}{N}$ in comparison with \eqref{eq:overdamped system}.
-Since this corresponds to a time rescaling of the form $t \mapsto t/N$, the Stein mean-field limit describes the evolution on a fast time scale, in comparison with \eqref{eq:FKP}. \end{remark}
+Since this corresponds to a time rescaling of the form $t \mapsto t/N$, the Stein mean-field limit describes the evolution on a fast time scale, in comparison with \eqref{eq:FKP}.
+Direct comparisons between Langevin sampling (based on the formulation in \eqref{eq:overdamped system}) and SVGD (either using \eqref{eq:Stein ode} or its stochastic variant \eqref{eq:noisy_stein_coordinate}) are hence very challenging, both from a practical and a theoretical point of view.
+Intuitively, it seems reasonable to expect that the interacting nature of SVGD type schemes (in particular, the repulsion term including $\nabla k$) might be advantageous when $V$ is multimodal and non-interacting Langevin samplers struggle to explore the whole state space.
+We leave an in-depth study of this important problem for future work. \end{remark}